sagemath/trac_to_gh/Issue 5703.md

 # Issue 5703: [with patch; needs review] notebook -- fix major bug introduced by #5687

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5703

 Original creator: was